-- 11.4.3.
+- 11.3.1.A representative of the manufacturer may observe testing but may not provide instructions to the certification lab, in any form, with testing staff or equipment once the certification tests begin.
+The names of testing witnesses cannot be withheld as confidential business information (CBI). - 11.3.2.
+During certification testing, the appliance cannot be connected for remote access.
+Nor can the appliance be operated remotely.
+For example, the appliance cannot be connected to the internet unless remote access is to allow for remote witnessing or recording of the test.
+Remote access may only be granted by the certification laboratory.
+If remote access is granted, witness list shall reflect those who have been granted remote witness capacity and provide recordings of remote activities as part of the test report. - 11.4.
+Appliance Instructions and Program Configuration/Setting - 11.4.1.For certification testing, all system control settings shall be tested with all controls and software set as-the manufacturer will ship or install, often referred to as default settings.
+These default settings shall be specified by the manufacturer and included in the test report.
+Settings for certification testing shall match those communicated in all manufacturer materials and installation instructions to the installer or end-user. - 11.4.2.
+Appliance Operation and Adjustments.
+If appliance does not arrive with control settings preset, then follow user guide instructions for control setting.
+Adjustments to controls are not allowed once testing has begun.
+If adjustments to controls are required due to invalid test run, then it is documented, and the user guide must be revised prior to starting the new test series. - 11.4.3.
 Manufacture representative may assist with control settings prior to the start of the test, but must be consistent with the user guide and any deviations from the User Guide will require a revised User Guide prior to the start of the certification test series. - 11.4.4.
 Control settings and the documentation of the control settings shall be included in the user guide and in the non-CBI portion of the test report. - 11.5.
 Before each test series, the firebox shall be vacuumed.
 Testing shall begin without any ash or other materials in the appliance.
 Record fuel weight data and appliance temperature measurements at 1-minute intervals. - 11.6.
 Before initiating the compliance test, clean the flue and dilution tunnel with an appropriately sized wire chimney brush before each certification test.
 Test documentation should include the date and time of flue cleaning. - 11.7.
-The flow rate of water between the buffer and the load heat exchanger shall be set to achieve a temperature change across the load heat exchanger between 20 and 40°F (11.1 and 22.2°C). - 11.8.Low Appliance Temperature.
+The flow rate of water between the buffer and the load heat exchanger shall be set to achieve a return temperature from the heat exchanger back to the system of 140°F (60 °C) or greater. - 11.8.Low Appliance Temperature.
 If at any time, average water temperature falls below the appliance minimum operating temperature, as specified by the User Guide, then cooling will be stopped until the appliance water temperature average reaches the target temperature.
-All interruptions in heat load will be documented and reported. - 11.9.
-All water temperatures, water flowrates, and appliance temperatures, and all other temperature sensors shall be recorded at intervals of 1 minute or less. - 11.10.
-Scale weight shall be recorded at 1-minute intervals and documented at the start and end of each test phase. - 11.11.
-Test Run Procedure.
-The table below summarizes the phases that encompass a complete test run.
-Addition of cooling water during the testing is not allowed.
-A complete test run requires completion of all six (6) phases of the test protocol, as described below.
+All interruptions in heat load will be documented and reported.